brillout/wildcard-api/docs/intro.template.md

     {todoId}
   );
   if( !todo ) {
-    // Because `updateTodoText` is essentialy public,
+    // In essence `updateTodoText` is public, and `todoId`
-    // `todoId` can hold any value and doesn't have to be the id of a todo. return;
+    // can hold any value and doesn't have to be the id of a todo. return;
   }